IBM/phone-stt-demo/README.md

 The way to do this depends on the container registry that you are using.

-The instructions in this step assume that you are using the IBM Container Registry.
+The instructions in this step assume that you are using the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview).

 Create an API key with permission to pull your images from the container registry.
 ```sh